Search API Connector Documentation

 Many APIs limit the number of requests you can send per minute.
 Generally API Connector doesn't hit these limits as it automatically inserts 2 second delays between stacked or paginated requests.
 However, there are two scenarios where it's more likely to run into rate limits:

-- when using popular, open APIs (e.g. CoinGecko and Binance).
-These open APIs rate limit by IP address rather than API key, and large numbers of people use these APIs to pull data to Google Sheets.
+• when using popular, open APIs.
+Open APIs often rate limit by IP address, and large numbers of people use these APIs to pull data to Google Sheets.
 All requests in Google Sheets run through Google's shared IP address pool at the same time, such that rate limits can be triggered even when you personally aren't running a large number of requests.
 Because of this, it's generally best to find APIs limited by API keys rather than IP address.

 Request Syntax Errors